zac7777/Entropy/Entropy/Classes/Beastmaster.md

 ###### Pathway bonuses

 Flock of Flight:
-- *Soaring Family:* movement actions you or your army activate while flying move an additional 1m
+- *Soaring Family:* movement actions you or your army activate while flying move an additional 1m.
+While flying, you and your army gain -5 Accuracy and have -1 EP costs.
+- *Lift:* 3 AP, this move is added to your army's Action List, you may hold another target creature or inanimate object within Melee range + 5m, it will begin to move wherever you move.
+If the target is unwilling, it may make the avoidance roll, if it succeeds it will not be picked up.

+  Avoidance roll: Power
+  Roll minimum: 6
+- *Drop:* 1 AP, this move is added to your army's Action List, you place an equipped item, an item from storage, or an object/creature you're currently lifting, anywhere within Melee range + 1m.
+If placed in the air, the item/object/creature will be subject to Fall Damage, and if it hits another object/creature, damage will be dealt to the grounded object/creature also equal to the Fall Damage.

 Pack of Claws:
 -